 What to Do With Your Credit Score

-Though it’s not the only factor lenders consider, your credit score says a lot about your borrower risk profile.
+Though it’s not the only factor lenders consider (others include your household income and debt-to-income ratio), your credit score says a lot about your borrower risk profile.
 Your FICO score, the gold standard for consumer credit reporting, has five distinct components:

 - Credit utilization ratio (total revolving debt balances divided by total available revolving credit)

 - Repayment history (including timely and seriously late or missed payments on credit accounts going back seven years)

 - Length of credit history (the average age of open and closed accounts going back up to 10 years)

 - Credit mix (types of credit, including installment loans, credit cards, and retail accounts)

 - New credit (volume of recent credit inquiries and newly opened accounts)

 If your number isn’t where you’d like it to be, look for near-term opportunities to improve your credit score before applying for a loan.
 For instance, you might apply for a new credit card to lower your credit utilization ratio and establish a pattern of timely payments.
 You can also sign up for Experian Boost which will use payment history from your cell phone and utility bills to help improve your credit score.